-Some people cook pork for 20 minutes per pound, but this depends on all the above.
-For example, a cut of meat with the crackling rind still on it will take longer to cook than without, even though the fat will baste the meat nicely.
+Some people cook pork for 20 minutes per pound, but this depends on all of the above.
+For example, a cut of meat with the crackling rind still on it will take longer to cook than without.
+And the fat will baste the meat nicely.

 We like to have pork well cooked – we do not like to eat pink pork meat.
 The recommendation by the USDA is that pork should be heated to an internal temperature of about 63C (145F) to make it safe to eat.
-But I tend to cook the meat to at least 68C (155F) to make sure it is properly cooked, and still moist and tender.
+But I tend to cook the meat to at least 68C (155F).
+This ensures that it is properly cooked, and still moist and tender.

 In this case for a 1,6 kg rack of pork joint, it worked out at about 35 minutes per pound (with different temperatures).

-My recommendation would be to keep an eye on the internal temperature of the meat, using a meat thermometer, and above guidelines to make sure you get it right.
+My recommendation would be to keep an eye on the internal temperature of the meat.
+Use a meat thermometer, and the above guidelines to make sure you get it right.